NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 ########################################################################
-Example: Esperanto ASR using Mozilla Common Voice Dataset
+Tutorial: Training Esperanto ASR model using Mozilla Common Voice Dataset
 ########################################################################

-Training an ASR model for a new language can be challenging because many specific features may differ depending on the language characteristics and amount of training data.
-At the moment, NeMo already has a detailed `example <https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/examples/kinyarwanda_asr.rst>`_ for Kinyarwanda ASR training.
-You can find all the information for getting the ASR model there.
-The current example aims to describe the ASR model training for Esperanto language and show some helpful practices that can improve recognition accuracy.
+Training an ASR model for a new language can be challenging, especially for low-resource languages ( see  `example <https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/examples/kinyarwanda_asr.rst>`_ for Kinyarwanda ASR model).

-The example covers the next steps:
+This tutorial describes all basic steps required to build  ASR model for Esperanto:

-* Data preparation.
+* Data preparation
-* Tokenization.
+* Tokenization
-* Analysis of training parameters.
+* Training hyperparameters
-* Training from scratch.
+* Training from scratch
 * Finetuning from pretrained models on other languages (English, Spanish, Italian).
-* Finetuning from pretrained English SSL (`Self-supervised learning <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/ssl/intro.html?highlight=self%20supervised>`_) model.
+* Finetuning from pretrained English SSL (`Self-supervised learning <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/ssl/intro.html?highlight=self%20supervised>`_) model
-* Model evaluation.
+* Model evaluation

 **************************
 Data preparation
 **************************
-Mozilla Common Voice provides a dataset for Esperanto language with about 1400 hours of validated data (general details of data corpuses creation can be found `here <https://arxiv.org/abs/1912.0667>`_).
-However, the final training dataset consists only of 250 hours because of the next rules – “The train, test, and development sets are bucketed such that any given speaker may appear in only one.
+Mozilla Common Voice provides 1400 hours of validated Esperanto speech (see `here <https://arxiv.org/abs/1912.0667>`_).
+However, the final training dataset consists only of 250 hours because “... the train, test, and development sets are bucketed such that any given speaker may appear in only one.
 This ensures that contributors seen at train time are not seen at test time, which would skew results.
 Additionally, repetitions of text sentences are removed from the train, test, and development sets of the corpus”.

 Download data
 #################################

-To get data manifests for Esperanto you can use the modefied NeMo `script <https://github.com/andrusenkoau/NeMo/blob/esperanto_example/docs/source/asr/examples/esperanto_asr/scripts/get_commonvoice_data_v2.py>`_.
+You can use the NeMo `script <https://github.com/andrusenkoau/NeMo/blob/esperanto_example/docs/source/asr/examples/esperanto_asr/scripts/get_commonvoice_data_v2.py>`_ to get data manifests for Esperanto.

 .. code-block:: bash